Juliuxx-dev/queue-tickets/README.md

 This is an express server, ready to use.
 This application is a queue tickets.

-Remember to execute the nex command:
+Remember to execute the next command:

 ```
 npm install